 2. Impact Damage

-The point of impact determines how much meat is salvageable.
+The point of impact determines how much wild game meat is salvageable.
 My experience with broadside impacts are not good.
 Internal organs usually rupture and taint the meat.
 Not to mention all the bloodshot meat.
 As in hunting, a head shot saves meat.

 Tire treads over the body usually means a bloody mess.
 Squashed squirrel would require a spatula to remove from the asphalt and should be avoided.
+Large animals such as deer are more likely to provide salvagable meat for the table.
+Venison is a tasty addition to your freezer.

 3. Clear Eyes